catblue/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk diagram2](figure/diagram2.png)

-..or, more precisely in the 5-number summary:
+..and, in the 5-number summary:

 ```r
 summary(stps)